menu

 Also of interest is that Massapequa has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.48% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Massapequa telecommute to their jobs.
+Overall, about 14.52% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Massapequa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Massapequa is a somewhat ethnically-diverse town.
 The people who call Massapequa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Massapequa residents report their race to be White, followed by Black or African-American.
+The greatest number of Massapequa residents report their race to be White, followed by Asian.
 Important ancestries of people in Massapequa include Italian, Irish, German, Polish, and English.

 The most common language spoken in Massapequa is English.
 Other important languages spoken here include Spanish and Italian.